hardbyte/python-can/doc/bus.rst

 Receiving
 '''''''''

-Reading from the bus is achieved by either calling the :meth:`~can.Bus.recv` method or by directly iterating over the bus::
+Reading from the bus is achieved by either calling the :meth:`~can.BusABC.recv` method or by directly iterating over the bus::

     for msg in bus: